frankshearar/Home/Centrally-managing-NuGet-packages.md

 Content Governance requirements (P2)
 * I am able to scan the packages (full closure) used in the solution to flag non-compliance, licensing and vulnerabilities.

-# Issue
-[PackageReference] Centrally manage NuGet package versions for a solution or a repo [#6764](https://github.com/NuGet/Home/issues/6764)

 ## Who is the customer?
 Customers with huge code-base spanning 100s of projects.